Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-17-22 Page Fetching and Replacement.md

 ## Alternative Implementation for LRU (Approximation)

+Instead of trying to attain LRU we can try to archive Frequently Used (NFU) behavior.
+What you will see below is that we remove pages that are not frequently used rather than really worrying about the **least recently used** page.

 > A reference bit is used to reduce the overhead of queues and time stamping.

 1. Start program with all reference bits set to 0
 2. Have a clock interrupt
-3. When we access a page (read/write) set the reference but to 1
+3. When we access a page (read/write) set the reference bit to 1
 4. On clock interrupt increase the counter for all pages where `ref_bit = 1`.
 5. Pages with lower counters are not accessed often and thus are removed.

+This may seem like it works but there is no notion of age here.
+Pages that have higher numbers will tend to keep them.

 ### Implementation
 Set the reference bit in the TLB via hardware (faster) and when TLB entry is ejected copy to full page table.